Multi-GeV Fermi-LAT Detection of PSR B1259-63: Introduction

 \section{Introduction}

-\psrb{} is a well-studied gamma-ray binary system comprising of a rapidly rotating radio pulsar and a massive O9.5Ve Be star, LS~2883 \citep{Johnston1992}.
+\psrbb is a well-studied gamma-ray binary system comprising of a rapidly rotating radio pulsar and a massive O9.5Ve Be star, LS~2883 \citep{Johnston1992, Negueruela2011}.
 The pulsar has a spin period of approximately 47.8 ms and orbits its companion in a highly eccentric orbit ($e \approx 0.87$) with an orbital period of $P_{\rm orb} = 1236.724526(6)$ days \citep{Shannon2014}.
 The epoch of periastron passage, $T_0 = 53071.2447290(7)$ MJD, is well established from timing measurements \citep{Shannon2014}, enabling precise phase-resolved studies of the system’s emission properties.

-The multiwavelength emission of \psrb{} arises from the interaction between the relativistic pulsar wind with the LS 2883 radiation and the stellar wind of the Be star, composed of a polar wind and a circumstellar decretion disk \citep{Negueruela2011}.
+The multiwavelength emission of \psrbb arises from the interaction of the relativistic pulsar wind with the radiation field and the stellar wind (composed of a polar wind and a circumstellar decretion disk) of the Be star \citep{1994ApJ...433L..37T, kirk99}.

-In the radio band, pulsed emission from the pulsar is eclipsed for several weeks around the periastron due to free-free absorption and scattering in the dense circumstellar environment \citep{johnston96,johnston05}.
-Concurrently, unpulsed synchrotron emission arises from the shocked relativistic particles of the pulsar wind and shows a complex, orbitally modulated lightcurve in radio and X-ray bands~\citep{Connors2002, Chernyakova2024,Chernyakova2025}.
+In the radio band, pulsed emission from the pulsar is eclipsed for several weeks around periastron due to free-free absorption and scattering in the dense circumstellar environment \citep{johnston96,johnston05}.
+Concurrently, unpulsed synchrotron emission arises from the shocked relativistic particles of the pulsar wind and shows a complex, orbitally modulated light curve in radio and X-ray bands~\citep{Connors2002, Chernyakova2024,Chernyakova2025}.